 ICE Deportation is on the Rise in Georgia

-Currently, there is an aggressive push for immigration enforcement in the State of Georgia.
+Currently, there is an aggressive push for immigration enforcement for national security in the State of Georgia.
 The Georgia counties of Cobb, Gwinnett, Hall, Lumpkin, Bartow, Floyd, and Whitfield all actively participate in the 287(g) immigration program signed in 2018.
 In 2017, ICE reportedly deported over 12,571 people from the Atlanta area.
 These numbers were higher than the previous fiscal year of 5,770 deportations.
-Once detained, undocumented persons are more likely to be deported and less likely to receive bond.
+Once detained, undocumented persons are more likely to be deported and less likely to receive bonds.
 Posting bond is carried out by ICE or the Atlanta area and the Stewart Detention Center immigration judges.

 There are four major Immigration Detention centers in Georgia in four cities: